cloudquery/cloudquery/website/pages/docs/support.md

 ## Enterprise

-If you need an SLA, a private communication channel, and prioritization of resources, plugins, or issues, please reach out to us at `support` at our domain to discuss an enterprise support agreement.
+If you need an SLA, a private communication channel, and/or prioritization of resources, plugins, or issues, see our [Pricing](https://www.cloudquery.io/pricing) page for enterprise support.